Spin caloritronics as a probe of nonunitary superconductors: Materials and Methods

 \subsection{Funding}

-T. Matsushita was supported by a Japan Society for the Promotion of Science (JSPS) Fellowship for Young Scientists, JSPS KAKENHI Grant No.~JP19J20144, and JST CREST Grant No.JPMJCR19T2.
+T. Matsushita was supported by a Japan Society for the Promotion of Science (JSPS) Fellowship for Young Scientists, JSPS KAKENHI (Grant No.~JP19J20144, and No.~JP24KJ0130).
 I. V. was supported in part by grant NSF PHY-1748958 to the Kavli Institute for Theoretical Physics (KITP).
-This work was also supported by JST CREST Grant No. JPMJCR19T5, Japan, and the Grant-in-Aid for Scientific Research on Innovative Areas ``Quantum Liquid Crystals (JP22H04480)'' from JSPS of Japan, and JSPS KAKENHI (Grants No. JP20K03860, No. JP21H01039, and No. JP22H01221).
+This work was also supported by JST CREST (Grant No.~JPMJCR19T2, and No.~JPMJCR19T5), and the Grant-in-Aid for Scientific Research on Innovative Areas ``Quantum Liquid Crystals (Grant No.~JP22H04480)'' from JSPS of Japan, and JSPS KAKENHI (Grants No. JP20K03860, No.~JP23K20828, No.~JP23K22492, and No.~JP24K17000).